robertlarkins/preferred-development-practices/C#/Frameworks and Libraries/Swashbuckle/SchemaDocsFromCode.md

 The specific properties inside these parameter classes can have their own docs.
 These properties are the parameters visible to the client of this API.
 - `<summary>` This goes into the parameter's description, as well as the description in the parameter's schema field
 - `<example>` This can be used to provide an example of what the parameter value can be.
   Examples only seem to appear in the schema for properties that have a primitive type.
-A property using a reference type (list or custom class) don't appear to work.
+A property using a reference (list or custom class) or value (struct) type don't appear to work.
   At present, the open and close tags need to be on the same line (`<example>1234</example>`), if they are spread across multiple lines the example does not appear to be put into the docs.

 > Note: